Saishivram/Saishivram_python_oct24/README.md

 # Saishivram_python_oct24
 This repo is created for python training delivered by Samsung.
-The content will be python fundamentals, data analytics
+The content will be python fundamentals, data analytics and database connectivity